addiscent/ip-addr-to-arin-cidr/readme.txt

     Installation Instructions:

-        Place the seven included .php files in a web server directory, e.g., http://example.com/ip-addr-to-arin-cidr/, which is accessible on the
+        Place the six included .php files in a web server directory, e.g., http://example.com/ip-addr-to-arin-cidr/, which is accessible on the
         web and has Internet access.
 Load "index.php" from that directory into a web browser.
 Follow the instructions given on the web page